NBA suspends season until further notice after Utah Jazz player tests positive for COVID-19

 It has been a worldwide issue for several weeks.
 And now, it has hit the NBA.

-Charlotte Hornets coach James Borrego, speaking before his team played at Miami on Wednesday - where news of the shutdown broke during the fourth quarter - said "these are scary times."
+Charlotte Hornets coach James Borrego, speaking before his team's game at Miami, said "these are scary times."

+Rapidly evolving times, as well.
+Around 7 p.m., a person with knowledge of the situation told AP that owners - who met by teleconference Wednesday - were largely in support of a plan to play games in empty arenas on a short-term basis.

+About an hour later, the Thunder-Jazz game was halted before tip-off.
+And about 90 minutes after that, the season was called off, effective when the last whistle was to blow Wednesday night.

 The NBA's movement toward empty arenas in the short term came on the same day that the NCAA announced that the men's and women's Division I tournaments would be played without fans - except for a few family members - permitted inside to watch.

-"There's people a lot higher up than ourselves in this locker room who have the information and the knowledge to make those types of decisions," Robinson said.
-"In terms of if that were to happen here ... we love playing in front of our fans and we feel like that gives us an advantage.
-But at the same time the NBA has to protect its players in the league and the fans."
+Robinson added, "but at the same time the NBA has to protect its players in the league and the fans."

-Things have clearly been trending toward empty arenas for some time, and it was abundantly clear Wednesday morning when the director of the National Institute of Allergy and Infectious Diseases told a Congressional committee that he would recommend the NBA not allow fans at games in response to the coronavirus.
+Things were trending toward games in empty arenas for some time, and it was abundantly clear Wednesday morning when the director of the National Institute of Allergy and Infectious Diseases told a Congressional committee that he would recommend the NBA not allow fans at games in response to the coronavirus.

 Dr. Anthony Fauci was responding to a question asked by Rep. Glenn Grothman, a Wisconsin Republican, "is the NBA underreacting or is the Ivy League overreacting?"
 Grothman was referencing how the Ivy League recently canceled its basketball tournaments, instead of having them without fans or keeping the status quo.